OctopusDeploy/docs/docs/deployment-examples/java-applications/index.md

 | Management Password | Yes | | The password that is supplied when logging into the Tomcat manager API. |
 | Start/Stop the Deployment | Yes | |This field defines whether the application will be started or stopped. |

-## Enabling/Disabling WildFly and EAP Applications
+## Enabling/Disabling WildFly and EAP applications

 The `Enable/Disable deployment in WildFly` step is used to modify the state of a deployed application.
 The following steps can be used to enable or disable an application deployed to an application server.